streamnative/pulsar-hub/offloaders/gcs/2.5.1/gcs.md

     > #### Note
     >
     > To ensure broker can access the bucket, you need to assign **Storage Object Creator** and **Storage Object Viewer** roles to your service account.
-For more information, see [Step 4: grant access to GCS service account](#step-4-grant-access-to-gcs-service-account).
+For how to assign roles to your service account, see [Step 4: grant access to GCS service account](#step-4-grant-access-to-gcs-service-account).

     ![](/images/offloaders/gcs/create-bucket.png)